Computer Technician Networking Specialist

 Evening (15 months)

-Do you have an affinity for technology…and who doesn’t these days?
-If yours is an innovative and creative personality, you want to stay current with the times, and topics like Wi-Fi and cloud computing interest you, this Computer Technician Networking Specialist program is a perfect fit.
+Do you have an affinity for technology and computer repair…who doesn’t these days?
+If yours is an innovative and creative personality, you want to stay current with the times, and topics like Wi-Fi, computer repair and cloud computing interest you, this Computer Technician Networking Specialist training program is a perfect fit.
 Understand the inner workings of computers and learn how to take things apart and put them back together in this course of study.
 Be a problem solver, working through puzzles and seeing how they work.

 Computer Networking Graduates Are Prepared